Community and Residents Mentors Association

 - Collaborate and develop strategies with Pearson residents to enable their self determination;

 - Develop and promote activities that build bridges between the community and the residents of Pearson Centre;

 - Support and facilitate Residents participation in planning for the future for Pearson Centre;

 - Collaborate with Residents Council and Pearson staff to implement the Eden Alternative to improve the quality of life at the Centre.

 CARMA is led by people with disabilities who are working together to gain control over the resources for their well-being.
-CARMA is a program of the BC Coalition of People with Disabilities (www.bccpd.bc.ca ) and is funded through the SMART Fund of Vancouver Coastal Health www.smartfund.ca
+CARMA is a program of the Disability Alliance of BC (DABC) (formerly the BCCPD) (www.disabilityalliancebc.org) and is funded through the SMART Fund of Vancouver Coastal Health www.smartfund.ca